-James D. Dana Jr. (Northwestern University) and Kevin R. Williams (Cowles Foundation, Yale University) determine Oligopoly Price Discrimination: The Role of Inventory Controls.
+James D. Dana Jr. (Northwestern University); Kevin R. Williams (Cowles Foundation, Yale University) explain Oligopoly Price Discrimination: The Role of Inventory Controls.

-ABSTRACT: Inventory controls, used most notably by airlines, are sales limits assigned to individual prices.
-While typically viewed as a tool to manage demand uncertainty, we argue that inventory controls also facilitate intertemporal price discrimination.
-In our model, competing ?rms ?rst choose quantity and then choose prices in a series of advance-purchase markets.
-When demand becomes more inelastic over time, as in the airline and hotel markets, a monopolist can easily price discriminate; however, we show that oligopoly ?rms generally cannot.
-Inventory controls let ?rms set increasing prices regardless of whether or not demand is uncertain.
+Abstract: Inventory controls, used most notably by airlines, are sales limits assigned to individual prices.
+While typically viewed as a tool to manage demand uncertainty, we argue that inventory controls can also facilitate intertemporal price discrimination in oligopoly.
+In our model, competing firms first choose quantity and then choose prices in a series of advance-purchase markets.
+When demand becomes less elastic over time, as is the case in airline markets, a monopolist can easily price discriminate; however, we show that oligopoly firms generally cannot.
+We also show that using inventory controls allows oligopoly firms to set increasing prices, regardless of whether or not demand is uncertain.